Carpet cleaning is important for keeping your home free from contamination and for protecting your family’s health.

 - Keep the suction strong by changing the disposable bags of the vacuum cleaner often.

-- Vacuum slowly using a back and forth motion, repeating the action over the same spot in the opposite direction.
+- Vacuum slowly using a back-and-forth motion, repeating the action over the same spot in the opposite direction.

 - Vacuum traffic lanes every day.
 This gives dust and dirt zero chance to settle in and cause lasting damage.